-If you or a young man in your life is struggling with anxiety, Red Oak Recovery® can help.
-Our holistic treatment programs cater to young men struggling with substance abuse and co-occurring disorders.
+If you or a man in your life is struggling with anxiety, Red Oak Recovery® can help.
+Our anxiety treatment programs cater to men struggling with substance abuse and co-occurring disorders.
 Learn more by calling us today at 866.457.7590.
 Don’t let anxiety control your life.

 What Is Anxiety?